Coconut flour 90-second bread is keto and gluten-free. It has a lovely spongy texture that readily soaks up butter

 Should I toast the bread?

 However, if you try this bread and find that you really dislike it (some do), I highly suggest trying it toasted.
 This is what it looks like when toasted in a skillet with 1 tablespoon of butter, over medium-low heat:

 Aren’t microwaves bad for you?

 I don’t believe they are.
-Here’s a good article from Harvard Medical School that explains why cooking in the microwave is a healthy choice.
+Here’s a good article from Harvard Medical School that explains why cooking in the microwave is a fine choice.

 When ready to use, I highly suggest skillet-toasting the leftover slices in butter or in olive oil.
 But you can also just gently reheat them in the microwave, about 10 seconds per slice on 50% power.

 You can also freeze slices of the completely cooled bread.
 Microwave them frozen to defrost, or use your toaster on the lowest setting.

 Do you have a similar recipe that uses almond flour?

 Yes!
-If you prefer to use almond flour, try this tasty recipe for low carb English muffin, another quick low carb bread that you make in the microwave.
-Or if you prefer to use the oven, try this tasty almond flour bread.
+If you prefer to use almond flour, try this tasty recipe for keto English muffin, another quick low carb bread that you make in the microwave.
+Or if you prefer to use the oven, try this wonderful almond flour bread.
 It has rave reviews on Pinterest!